Budd Lake, New Jersey

-Budd Lake is an unincorporated community and census-designated place (CDP) located within Mount Olive Township, in Morris County, New Jersey, United States.
-As of the 2020 United States census, the CDP's population was 9,784, its highest decennial census count ever and an increase of 816 (+9.1%) from the 8,968 enumerated at the 2010 census, which in turn reflected an increase of 868 (+10.7%) from the 8,100 counted at the 2000 census.
+Budd Lake is an unincorporated community and census-designated place (CDP) located within Mount Olive Township, in Morris County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the CDP's population was 9,784, its highest decennial census count ever and an increase of 816 (+9.1%) from the 8,968 enumerated at the 2010 census, which in turn reflected an increase of 868 (+10.7%) from the 8,100 counted in the 2000 census.
 Budd Lake was named for John Budd.
 Prior to that, it was called Hattacawanna Lake.

 Geography

+Budd Lake is in western Morris County, in central Mount Olive Township.
+U.S. Route 46 passes through the community, leading northeast 3 mi to Netcong and southwest 5 mi to Hackettstown.
+Interstate 80 passes just north of the community.
+New York City is 46 mi to the east via I-80, and the Delaware Water Gap is 25 mi to the west.